rapid7/metasploit-framework/Guidelines-for-Accepting-Modules-and-Enhancements.md

 Modules should pass [msftidy.rb](https://github.com/rapid7/metasploit-framework/blob/master/tools/dev/msftidy.rb) and adhere to the [CONTRIBUTING.md](https://github.com/rapid7/metasploit-framework/blob/master/CONTRIBUTING.md) guidelines.
 Both are distributed with Metasploit.
 See [[Style Tips]] for some information on how to take some of the headache out of whitespace issues.

 Modules should have a clear and obvious goal: Exploits should result in a shell.
 Post modules should result in privilege escalation or loot.
-Auxiliary modules are an "Everything else" category, but even they should be limited to a well-defined task—(e.g., information gathering to enable an exploit or a post module).
+Auxiliary modules are an "Everything else" category, but even they should be limited to a well-defined task (e.g., information gathering to enable an exploit or a post module).

 Modules should not launch other modules, given the complexity of setting multiple payloads.
 Such actions are usually automation tasks for an external UI.